 BOOKS.
 It is recommended that you obtain textbooks for each of your courses.
-All books and supplies are available from the campus Bookstore.
-You may obtain used books from other students, but you should consult the Bookstore for usable editions.
+All books and supplies are available from the Bookstore.

 CLASS ATTENDANCE.
-We assume when you enroll at Michigan Christian College you expect to attend classes regularly and punctually.
+We assume that when you enroll at Michigan Christian College, you expect to attend classes regularly and punctually.
 This gives you practical opportunity for self-management and provides an index of your interest and your ability to act responsibly.

 Realizing that illness or unusual circumstances may result in your occasional absence from class, you may miss the equivalent of one week from each class.
 If you miss an additional class hour, you will be dropped from the course and the drop fee will be assessed.
 Prior to the second meeting of the class after the drop notice is sent, you may request the instructor to reinstate you in the class.
 After and during the reinstatement period, absences will be allowed for illness only.
 More than one absence for any other reason will result in your forfeiting credit in the course.
+When excessive tardiness causes the student to be dropped from class, the student will meet with either the Dean of Students or the Academic Dean to discuss time-management skills and to determine limits of punctuality and attendance beyond which credit may not be earned in the course.
 In any case, no credit may be earned in a course in which you are absent for more than three weeks regardless of the reason for the absence.
 Students suffering prolonged illnesses may request an incomplete in the course by submitting the proper form to the Registrar.
 Institutionally approved absences will not affect the attendance policy.
 Instructors maintain records of attendance.